 If you are still unsure after this process, we recommend interviewing both international and US based virtual assistants.
 As you interview, you will get an even better sense of these differences we discussed.
 You will also be able to consider rates and hours based on individual circumstances, rather than just general trends.

 Looking for more information on hiring remote workers?
 Be sure to check out our newly released book, Free Up Your Business.
-It’s jam-packed with our best tips and tricks on recruiting, interviewing, hiring, and training excellent online workers.
+It’s jam-packed with our best tips and tricks on recruiting, interviewing, hiring, and onboarding excellent online workers.

 Emily Bell has worked in digital marketing for seven years, tackling projects for a wide variety of tech and PR companies, as well as a few of Amazon’s top third-party sellers.
 Her work has appeared in Entrepreneur, Influencive, Addicted2Success, Forbes, and around the web.